Personalized

 No two sleep apnea patients have the same symptoms, sleep habits, medical problems, and oral health, so every treatment plan will differ.
 If you’d like to learn more about dental solutions for sleep apnea, please read on and contact our office with any questions.

 We will only know the best treatment plan for you after a thorough evaluation, exam, and diagnostic testing.
-Dr. Bath must review your sleep study findings, get your medical history, and listen to what’s going on with you regarding sleep and how you feel after a night of sleep.
+During this process, Dr. Bath will review your sleep study findings, get your medical history, and listen to what’s going on with you regarding your quality of sleep and your experience of the symptoms.

 What is Obstructive Sleep Apnea?